 What To Expect:

 We offer individualized Outpatient Nutrition Services at different levels of care, based on our thorough assessment of your specific needs.
-All levels of care include weekly or bi-weekly Medical Nutrition Therapy appointments, personalized wellness plans and educational handouts, weekly meal planning and food goals, group classes and educational support for you and your family, coordination of care meetings with other providers on the team as well as family members, experiential nutrition in the form of in home therapeutic cooking lessons and educational grocery store tours, supplement plans, and specialized functional nutrition testing if appropriate.
+All levels of care include weekly or bi-weekly Medical Nutrition Therapy appointments, personalized plans and educational handouts, weekly meal planning and food goals, group classes and educational support for you and your family, coordination of care meetings with other providers on the team as well as family members, experiential nutrition in the form of in home therapeutic cooking lessons and educational grocery store tours, exposure challenges, supplement plans, and specialized nutrition testing if appropriate.
+Our providers require blind weight scale for some of our telehealth clients and we do require these clients to purchase the product. https://blindweight.com/products/blind-weight-scale

 If you do not have adequate home support or a comprehensive outpatient team (e.g. medical doctor, therapist, etc.), we may be able to offer guidance on how to obtain the services that best fit your needs.
 However, if you are experiencing acute physiological or psychological distress, please call 911.